 The majority of recycling facilities do not accept lighters because they consider them to be hazardous waste.
 Manufacturers produce lighters with dangerous materials, including plastic and butane.
 Further, lighters typically use plastic and metal together, which prove difficult to separate for proper recycling.
 So, do not throw lighters in the recycling bin.

-However, some local recycling facilities might offer specialized programs for bic lighters and various brands that provide similar functionality alongside other hazardous waste items.
-Contact your local recycling center to find out if they accept lighters.
+However, a local household hazardous waste site might offer specialized programs for Bic lighters and various brands that provide similar functionality alongside other hazardous waste items.

 Related: Check out our guides to what can't be recycled and our recycling tips at home to find out more about recycling options for those non-standard items.